tdegaridel/tdegaridel.github.io/_pages/research.md

 nav: true
 nav_order: 6
 ---
-**Paleoceanography**
+## **Paleoceanography**

-My research interests encompass paleoclimatological reconstructions of the intertropical zone, on late Cenozoic sediment records.
-I focus on paleoceanographic reconstructions, with an overarching interest to understand the subsurface structure of the water column, critical to constrain heat content and biogeochemical gradients over a range of timescales.
+My research interests encompass paleoclimatological reconstructions in the intertropical zone, based on late Cenozoic sediment records.
+I focus on paleoceanographic reconstructions, with a particular interest in understanding the subsurface structure of the water column—critical for constraining heat content and biogeochemical gradients across a range of timescales.

-**Ecology and biodiversity of plankton**
+## **Ecology and Biodiversity of Plankton**

-We work on the ecology of planktonic foraminifera mainly, from around the FORCIS project funded by the [Fondation pour la Recherche sur la Biodiversité](http://www.fondationbiodiversite.fr) - [Centre de synthèse et d’analyse sur la biodiversité](https://www.fondationbiodiversite.fr/la-fondation/le-cesab/).
+We work primarily on the ecology of planktonic foraminifera, notably through the FORCIS project funded by the [Fondation pour la Recherche sur la Biodiversité](http://www.fondationbiodiversite.fr) – [Centre de Synthèse et d’Analyse sur la Biodiversité (CESAB)](https://www.fondationbiodiversite.fr/la-fondation/le-cesab/).

-Historical changes in planktonic foraminiferal assemblages have not yet been synthesized globally, despite numerous individual collection efforts.
-The FORCIS project is filling this  gap with a global synthesis compiling diversity and abundance of planktonic foraminifera with modern digital tools of data management and analysis.
-The ultimate FORCIS goal is to understand the importance of main stressors such as temperature and OA that govern species distribution and calcification processes, with focus on present and near-future ocean impacts.
+Historical changes in planktonic foraminiferal assemblages have yet to be synthesized at a global scale, despite numerous individual collection efforts.
+The FORCIS project addresses this gap by compiling a global dataset of species diversity and abundance using modern digital tools for data management and analysis.
+The ultimate goal is to understand the influence of major stressors—such as temperature and ocean acidification—on species distribution and calcification processes, with a focus on present and near-future ocean conditions.

-**Micropal robotics & software**
+## **Micropal Robotics & Software**

-We develop some novel unique tools to ease the work of micropaleontologists, and to produce large curated data-sets of microfossils.
+We are developing novel tools to facilitate the work of micropaleontologists and to generate large, curated datasets of microfossils.
+This work is conducted within the [MANTA platform](https://manta.cerege.fr) at CEREGE (formerly known as Microautomate).

-* MiSo : Microfossil Sorter.
-This large scale fully automated sorting machine, developed with [ATG Technology](https://www.atg-technologies.fr/), with a patented separation process, allows the z-stacked imaging of particles from coarse fractions (150µm-2mm), and single-particle separation into single microtubes based on imaging neural networks techniques.
-Have a look here at how it works (credit goes to Ross Marchant and Martin Tetard for screenplay, actor, shooting and mixing) [MiSo movie](/assets/video/FilmMiso.mp4) see the patent in the publications tab.
+- **MiSo – Microfossil Sorter**: A fully automated large-scale sorting machine, developed with [ATG Technology](https://www.atg-technologies.fr/) and protected by patent, that enables z-stacked imaging of particles from coarse sediment fractions (150 µm–2 mm).
+It separates individual particles into microtubes using imaging-based neural network techniques.
+Watch the system in action: [MiSo movie](/assets/video/FilmMiso.mp4).
+(Credit: Ross Marchant & Martin Tetard – screenplay, acting, filming, and mixing.)

-* 3D printer+camera : this low cost system allows the z-stacked image acquisition of single particles.
+- **SASHIMI – 3D Printer + Camera**: A low-cost system for z-stacked image acquisition of individual particles.

-Our in house software include :
+Our in-house software includes:

-* *MiSo controlling software* : this software fully controls the MiSo automaton.
-This software is licensed to ATG Technology.
+- *MiSo Control Software*: Licensed to ATG Technology, this software manages all MiSo operations.
-* *Particle-Trieur* : this software allows the image annotation from any source of imaging device, managing the associated metadata, CNN constructions, morphological tools, etc.
+- *Particle-Trieur*: A tool for image annotation from any imaging source, managing associated metadata, CNN construction, morphological metrics, and more.
-* *Sashimi* controlling software for the control of the Leica MZ16A/Isopro/Basler setup.
+- *Sashimi*: Control software for the Leica MZ16A/Isopro/Basler imaging setup.

-**Oceanographic cruises**
+## **Oceanographic Cruises**

-I have joined more than 15 oceanographic cruises, and I am involved in two main projects including a transpacific cruise to recover sediment record along an Est-West transect to reconstruct past ENSO dynamics.
+I have participated in over 15 oceanographic cruises and am actively involved in two major projects, including a trans-Pacific expedition aiming to recover sediment records along an east–west transect for reconstructing past ENSO dynamics.

-**Admin duties**
-Among various admin, and scientific councils, I have been involved in admin duties within CEREGE :  co-head of the "Climatic Variability and Impact on Ecosystems" Theme from 2012 to 2017 ; and Head of the Climate group from jan.
-2018 to dec.
-2023, member of the collegium from 2018 to 2021.
+## **Administrative Duties**

+I have held several scientific and administrative responsibilities at CEREGE:

+- Co-head of the *Climatic Variability and Impact on Ecosystems* theme (2012–2017)
+- Head of the Climate group (January 2018 – December 2023)
+- Member of the CEREGE collegium (2018–2021)

-At the french national level, I am the chair of the [Ocean and Atmosphere Scientific Comittee](https://www.insu.cnrs.fr/fr/personne/commission-specialisee-ocean-atmosphere-csoa) since january 2021.
+At the national level, I have served as Chair of the [Ocean and Atmosphere Scientific Committee](https://www.insu.cnrs.fr/fr/personne/commission-specialisee-ocean-atmosphere-csoa) (CSOA) since January 2021.